 How does one become a game tester?

-Once you’ve got an education firmly in hand, you’ll need to apply just like with any other job.
+Once you have an education firmly in hand, you’ll need to apply just like with any other job.
 For established studios that are offering competitive pay, this can involve travelling to interview at the location of the game studio.
 Their website should list any such requirements for job openings.
 They’ll specify whether the process can get done entirely online or whether it requires you to travel there in person.

 When picking which studios to apply to, it can help to target those you are familiar with.
 After all, if you can bring knowledge of their products to the table, you’re already demonstrating your skills when it comes to testing their games.
 The more you know now, the less they’ll need to teach you.
 If they want to get insight from loyal players that are familiar with their products, then they may need a tester like you.